Strategic outcome and program descriptions

 Program 1.3: Investments in National Infrastructure Priorities

-This program invests in infrastructure projects in small communities and rural areas in support of local and/or regional priorities and economies.
+This program invests in infrastructure projects in small communities and rural areas to support local and/or regional priorities and economies.
 Funding through this program leverages additional contributions from other funding partners for eligible infrastructure projects.
 Funding may be jurisdictionally allocated.
 Payments are provided based on eligible costs incurred with respect to signed contribution agreements.
-This program uses funding from the following transfer payments: the New Building Canada Fund-Provincial-Territorial Infrastructure Component-Small Communities Fund, Building Canada Fund- Communities Component and the National Recreational Trails program.
+This program uses funding from the following transfer payments: the New Building Canada Fund-Provincial-Territorial Infrastructure Component-Small Communities Fund and the Building Canada Fund-Communities Component.

 Program 1.6: New Bridge for the St. Lawrence Corridor Project

-In support of national, provincial and regional priorities and economies, this program provides funding for infrastructure projects for the new bridge for the St. Lawrence trade corridor in Montreal, Quebec.
-Infrastructure Canada is the project authority charged with delivering this project which will provide a safe, secure and efficient crossing for local residents and commuters and commercial traffic in the Montreal region.
-The new bridge will contribute to the increased capacity and efficiency of gateway and corridor infrastructure in the region, and nationally.
+In support of the Government of Canada's economic and safety priorities, this program ensures the overall delivery of the new bridge for the St. Lawrence corridor project in Montreal, Quebec.
+Infrastructure Canada is the project authority charged with overseeing the delivery of this project which will provide a safe, secure and efficient crossing for local residents, commuters and commercial traffic.
+The new bridge and its corridor will contribute to the increased capacity and efficiency of gateway and corridor infrastructure regionally and nationally.
 The project is to be carried out as a public-private partnership.

 Strategic outcome 2